 Introducing Kevin F. Gallagher, Chief Financial Officer

-Kevin F. Gallagher joined Sovereign Health Group on March 22 as the company’s chief financial officer.
+Kevin F. Gallagher joined Sovereign Health Group on March 22 as the company’s chief financial officer (CFO).
 With an MBA from Farleigh Dickinson University, he has over three decades of financial and operational managerial experience, including a decade as the CFO and COO of a Los Angeles-based distributor of health and wellness products.
 He also held financial executive positions at Nestle USA, Inc. and Witco Chemical Corp.
 We spoke with Mr. Gallagher at his office at Sovereign Health, San Clemente, California.

-My role as Sovereign’s CFO
+My role as chief financial officer

+There is, however, a discipline that goes into this process.
 Every decision has an associated monetary aspect.
 Hence, our ability to prioritize and utilize financial disciplines needs to be directed toward the betterment of the operations: growing at a rate that the organization can sustain, expanding the staff and increasing the number of beds so that it all leads to a logical progression of growth.